charleslaot/entrecubanos.net/README.md

-# ENTRECUBANOS
+# ENTRE CUBANOS

 ## SUMMARY

-EntreCubanos is a blog and a podcast about cuban inmigrants.
+Entre Cubanos is a blog and a podcast about cuban inmigrants.

 ## LIVE WEBSITE